Student Spotlight: Meg Houser

-“College of DuPage has re-ignited that zeal for learning I had in high school and given me the chance at a better future for myself and my family.
+“College of DuPage re-ignited that zeal for learning I had in high school and gave me the chance at a better future for myself and my family.
 I can’t wait for the day I don’t have to live paycheck to paycheck.
 What’s more, I can’t believe I get to make a living doing something that I love to do!

 College of DuPage